Colin Cowherd: Fox Sports

-On July 24, 2015, it was announced that Cowherd would leave ESPN.
+On July 16, 2015, it was announced that Cowherd would leave ESPN.
 Network president John Skipper stated that Cowherd's presence had been "mutually beneficial", going on to say that "he came to national prominence on ESPN with his unique perspective on sports and society.
 Endings also bring new beginnings, for ESPN and Colin, and we thank him and wish him the best."
 Multiple sources reported that Cowherd was in talks with Fox Sports; Jamie Horowitz, a Fox Sports executive, previously worked for ESPN as a producer for Cowherd.
 Cowherd's final broadcast aired on July 24, 2015.
 Although his contract was originally scheduled to end a week later on July 31, Cowherd was released earlier following controversial remarks he made regarding Dominican baseball players during the previous day's edition of The Herd.

 On August 12, 2015, it was officially announced that Cowherd would join Fox Sports with a four-year deal.
 The Herd moved to Premiere Networks and Fox Sports Radio on September 8, 2015, and its TV simulcast moved to Fox Sports 1.
 Kristine Leahy was the co-host and newswoman.
 Joy Taylor replaced Leahy in 2018.
 Cowherd also serves as a contributor to Fox NFL Kickoff.
 Cowherd was also the co-host on daily sports talk show Speak for Yourself with Cowherd & Whitlock on Fox Sports 1 with Jason Whitlock.

+On January 30, 2025, Cowherd formally announced his move to Chicago this week, a big change for him and "The Herd with Colin Cowherd."
+He will split his time between Los Angeles and Chicago.
+He confirmed the new digs on Wednesday on "The Colin Cowherd Podcast."
+A new studio will be built inside Big Ten Network's office in Rosemont, Illinois.

-The Herd Podcast Network
+The Volume

-In 2018, Cowherd partnered with iHeartRadio and Red Seat Ventures to launch The Heard Podcast Network.
-On February 1, 2021, "The Volume" sports-talk podcast was launched, featuring its flagship program, The Colin Cowherd Podcast.
+In 2018, Cowherd partnered with iHeartRadio and Red Seat Ventures to launch The Herd Podcast Network.
+On February 1, 2021, The Volume sports-talk podcast was launched, featuring its flagship program, The Colin Cowherd Podcast.
+Other podcasts on the platform are led by pro athletes Draymond Green and Richard Sherman.

+Personal life

+In February 2021, Cowherd was hospitalized with a blood clot in his right lung.

+Cowherd resides in Chicago with his wife Ann.
+He has two children, one daughter and one son.